gorebash/BudgetStream/src/BudgetStream.Client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## PWA
+To enable the PWA features of the app when running locally, serve from a seperate http server.
+First `ng build`, then run `http-server -p 8080 -c-1 dist/budget-stream.client` (uses http-server package from npm).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.